In this article, you’ll learn what is cams and followers? And its types, nomenclature, working, application, and more with diagrams.

 Cam and follower are a pair of higher links used to move links directly or periodically.
 It is used to decrease the degree of error.
 In the third century, the device known as the cam was produced by Hellenistic water-powered automata.

-Also, the cam and follower mechanism is often used by engineers as a part of the I.C.Es timing system.
+Cams and followers mechanisms are primarily used in the internal combustion engine to operate the valves.
+Also, the cam and follower mechanism is often used by engineers as a part of the I.C.E timing system.
 Although, this mechanism is employed in the automotive industry to operate fuel pumps.

 What is a Cam?